dehora/outland/README.md

 state to return a particular option.
 Each option has a weight that affects the chance if it being returned.

-- An App is a collection of features and identified by a key.
-Every App at least one owner.
-A Feature always belongs to one App.
+- A Namespace is a collection of features and identified by a key.
+Every Namespace at least one owner.
+A Feature always belongs to one Namespace.

-- Apps also hold a list of Grants to services and team members.
-A grant allows them to access the App's features from the server.
+- Namespaces also hold a list of Grants to services and team members.
+A grant allows them to access the Namespace's features from the server.

 ## Features